syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/Header-Visibility.md

 	collection.Add(item);
 }

-// Assign the collection of Image date to Rotator's DataSource

-rotator.DataSource = collection;
+// Assign the collection to the rotator's data source rotator.DataSource = collection;

 // Used Resource folder images's name will display at the bottom of Rotator control.